ShuangyuanWei/tidy-data/README.md

 #### dependencies
 The script will require `data.table` and `reshape2` packages

-#### running
+#### excuting
-If downloaded data had been unzipped into script's directory, it will create sub-folder named `UCI HAR Dataset` where the script will read data from.
+Unzip downloaded data archive into script's directory, there should be new sub-folder named `UCI HAR Dataset` where the script will read the data from.
 Main script to run is `run_analysis.R`.
-It expects folder name where raw data had been unpacked as a parameter.
+It expects a parameter with name of the folder where tthe raw data had been unpacked to.
 If input parameter is omitted, the script will try to look for `UCI HAR Dataset` folder in its source directory.

 Script could be run by issuing
 ```R